 Fallada did not always adopt the habits of Wolfgang Pagel, the hero of Wolf Among Wolves, who engages in “independent, persistent brooding” and who also refuses to take “the beaten track.”
 But he aimed to be true to himself and to his humanist values.
 In Germany, in the 1930s and ‘40s, with many of the best German minds—Brecht, Mann, Walter Benjamin, Alfred Doblin, and others—in exile, Fallada was terribly alone and isolated.

 Out of his own loneliness and independence, he created works of literature that speak eloquently to brooding readers around the world who have nothing to lose but the visible and invisible chains of their own captivity.

-Note: Every Man Dies Alone was published in English as Alone In Berlin.
+Editor’s Note: Every Man Dies Alone is published in English as Alone In Berlin.